Virginia fisherman hears gunshot, then finds body in the water

-COLONIAL HEIGHTS, Va. -- A man fishing in the Appomattox River before sunrise Thursday made a gruesome discovery in the water near Roslyn Park in Colonial Heights, Virginia.
+A man fishing before sunrise Thursday made a gruesome discovery at the Appomattox River in Colonial Heights, Virginia.

 He found a woman's body.

-"I was sitting there just enjoying the evening... no phone, no radio...
-I’d been there a half hour, 45 minutes," the man, whose identity we've protected, told Wayne Covil.
-"I was putting a piece of bait on a hook and I was sitting there and I heard pow.
-So I put my hand over my headlamp [and thought] what the heck just happened."
+"I was sitting there just enjoying the evening ... no phone, no radio ...
+I’d been there a half hour, 45 minutes," the man, whose identity we've protected, told Scripps News Richmond.
+"I was putting a piece of bait on a hook and I was sitting there and I heard 'pow!'
+So I put my hand over my headlamp [and thought], what the heck just happened?"

 A second noise followed.